 How Long Do You Need to Be Self-Employed?

-Most traditional lenders require at least 2 years of self-employment history.
+Most traditional lenders require at least 2 years of self-employment history, however, many lenders will accept 1 years of self employed history.
 This means:

-- Your most recent accounts must be fully filed
+- Your most recent set of accounts cannot be more than 21 months old

 {{primary_cta}}